tyobaskara/go-postgresql-boilerplate/jwt-auth-middleware/docs/API_USAGE.md

 # API Usage Guide

-This guide provides practical examples and best practices for using the Jeki Backend API.
+This guide provides practical examples and best practices for using the maxwash Backend API.

 ## Getting Started